 - There will be no midterm or final make-up exams. - Students may drop the lower midterm score if they do better in the final (i.e., the final exam can count for up to 60% of the overall grade). - The boundary between a B grade and an A grade will be 80%.
 The boundary between D/F grades and a C grade will be 50%.
-No extra credit will be allowed. - Accommodation for students with disabilities will be made. - Homework must be completed on 8.5 x 11 inch engineering paper.
-Write on one side only.
-A 10% penalty will be applied to homework submissions that do not follow these guidelines. - We encourage students to work together on solutions to the in-class problems and homework problems.
-However, each student must hand in their own homework and will be held accountable for understanding the concepts employed in the problem solutions. - At the end of the semester, please participate in the evaluation of courses through CourseEvalUM.
-Your feedback is confidential and an important means of improving the course in future semesters.
+No extra credit will be allowed. - Accommodation for students with disabilities will be made. - Homework must be completed on engineering paper.
+Write on one side only. - We encourage students to work together on solutions to the in-class problems and homework problems. - However, each student must hand in their own homework and will be held accountable for understanding the concepts employed in the problem solutions. - At the end of the semester, please participate in the evaluation of courses through CourseEvalUM. - Your feedback is confidential and an important means of improving the course in future semesters.

-Copyright © 2011-2018, Department of Civil and Environmental Engineering, University of Maryland
+Developed in August 2011 by Mark Austin Copyright © 2011-2019, Department of Civil and Environmental Engineering, University of Maryland